AI Coding Assistant Review 2024: Boosting Developer Productivity

 Key Features:

-- Free for Individual Use: Offers a robust set of features for free to individual users.
+- Free for Individual Use: Offers a set of features for free to individual users.
 This is a significant advantage for students, hobbyists, and freelance developers.

 - Context-Aware Code Completion: Provides accurate and relevant code suggestions based on the surrounding code.